 Introduction to the types of therapies offered

-The Grenfell Health and Wellbeing Service is a specialist, highly confidential NHS service, created to support anyone affected by the Grenfell fire.
+The Grenfell Health and Wellbeing Service is a specialist, highly confidential NHS service, created to support anyone affected by Grenfell.

 How we can help